Back

 Sing-a-long Shabbat

 One of the best parts of camp is the singalong.
-Whether around the fire, sitting by the lake, or on your back, looking up at the stars, there’s something magical about knowing all the words to a classic and letting it all loose.
-Bring some camp magic to your Friday night by rocking out with our Camp OneTable Singalong Playlist while you cook, or host an outdoor dinner with your friends where you can all star in camp karaoke!
+Whether around the fire, sitting by the lake, or gathered in your backyard, there’s something special about knowing all the words to a classic and letting it all loose.
+Bring some camp vibes to your Friday night by rocking out with our Camp OneTable Singalong Playlist while you cook, or host an outdoor dinner with your friends where you can all star in karaoke!

 Portable Table Tennis

-Whether you’ve had a stressful work week and are looking to destress or you’re pumping some fun competition into your Friday night, this retractable table tennis set should be your new go-to.
-Enjoy the beachy vibes inside, outside, or even across the dinner table—but maybe have your wine in plastic glasses.
+Whether you’ve had a stressful work week and are looking to destress or you’re pumping some fun competition into your Friday night, a retractable table tennis set like this one should be your new go-to.
+Enjoy the competitive energy inside, outside, or even across the dinner table — but maybe have your wine in plastic glasses.

 Arts & Crafts